Join Public Art Committee

 - Or, download the printable application

-- Return it by the deadline to Susan Booker at The Collective Community Arts Center, 201 N. Public Road.
+- Return it by the deadline to Stacey Bernstein at The Collective Community Arts Center, 201 N. Public Road.

-You may also apply separately for open positions on the Cultural Arts Commission (LCAC).
+You may also apply separately for open positions on the Lafayette Cultural Arts Commission.

-- LCAC interviews held on the fourth Tuesday of each month at 7pm at the Collective.
+- Lafayette Cultural Arts Commission interviews held on the fourth Tuesday of each month at 7pm at the Collective.

 The Public Art Committee (PAC), a subcommittee of the Cultural Arts Commission (LCAC), is a volunteer, community based advisory group appointed by City Council to review proposals and make recommendations regarding the selection and display of public artwork.
 The PAC works closely with the Arts and Cultural Resources Department to plan and implement public art programing for the Community.